neo4j-contrib/py2neo/book/types.rst

     .. method:: subgraph.keys()

-        Return all the property keys used by the nodes and relationships in this subgraph.
+        Return the set of all property keys used by the nodes and relationships in this subgraph.

     .. method:: subgraph.labels()

-        Return all the node labels in this subgraph.
+        Return the set of all node labels in this subgraph.

     .. method:: subgraph.nodes()